-If the Issuer fails to provide sufficient air traffic controllers or system capacity this could lead to delays for which the Issuer may suffer a financial penalty under the capacity performance incentive regime in the price control settlement.
+If the Issuer fails to provide sufficient air traffic controllers or system capacity, this could lead to delays for which the Issuer may suffer a financial penalty under the capacity performance incentive regime in the price control settlement.
 As such, poor performance by the Issuer against such targets can directly result in lower revenue which could affect the Issuer's financial condition and its cash flow.
-Equally, poor performance in relation to environmental ("3Di") targets by the Issuer can directly result in lower revenue.
+Equally, poor performance by the Issuer in relation to environmental targets relating to flightpath efficiency (measured by the "3Di" metric) can directly result in lower revenue.
 Financial penalties associated with these targets are capped.
-During the current price control period, the maximum penalty for underperformance in relation to capacity is 1.25% of Eurocontrol revenue and for the environmental target is 0.50% of Eurocontrol revenue.
+Under the CAA's initial proposal for the current price control period, NR23, the maximum penalty for underperformance in relation to capacity is 1.25% of Eurocontrol revenue and for the environmental target is 0.50% of Eurocontrol revenue.